imkarthikbalaji/now_playing_on_spotify/README.md

 # Now-playing-on-Spotify

-This is a small widget that can be used to display the currently playing Spotify song in websites.
+This is a small widget that can be used to display the currently playing Spotify song in websites using cloudflare workers.